 Months of entry

-You will carry out a minimum of 1,000 hours of clinical placement experience with the supervision of experienced physiotherapists.
-A combination of campus-based learning, independent study and clinical practise will enhance both your problem-solving skills and your interprofessional working relationships.
+You will carry out a minimum of 1,000 hours of clinical placement experience under the supervision of experienced physiotherapists.
+A combination of campus-based learning, independent study and clinical practice will enhance your interprofessional working relationships.

 Qualification and course duration

 Course contact details